Local Rules - Davidson County Courts of Record

 In suits filed in Chancery Court, Circuit Court, or Probate Court, the court may order a special expedited proceeding if the following conditions are met:

-- The signed written agreement evidences the parties' intention that the decision will be final (unless the right to appeal is specifically reserved).
+- The signed filed agreement evidences the parties' intention that the decision will be final (unless the right to appeal is specifically reserved).

-- The signed written agreement shall provide how court costs shall be allocated.
+- The signed filed agreement shall provide how court costs shall be allocated.

 - 24.02 - Procedure